HTTPArchive/almanac.httparchive.org/src/content/en/2022/seo.md

 {{ figure_markup(
   image="image-alt-present.png",
   caption="Percentage of `img` `alt` attributes present.", description="A distribution chart of pages with an img tag implementing alt attributes.
-The median usage of images with alt attributes is just under 54%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSZxId5PPpTHp4835BI-rt4HqZVrhn1UiF0xcOrVUytVs6j262ZqFrY5e1FXZibAGDY6gWnZ0uG3WZC/pubchart?oid=1932752526&format=interactive", sheets_gid="1161905146", sql_file="image-alt-stats.sql"
+The median usage of images with alt attributes is 56% on desktop and 54% on mobile.
+At the 10th percentile it's 0% for both, at the 25th percentile it's 16% and 14%, at the 75th percentile it's 92% and 91%, and at the 90th percentile it's 100% for both.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSZxId5PPpTHp4835BI-rt4HqZVrhn1UiF0xcOrVUytVs6j262ZqFrY5e1FXZibAGDY6gWnZ0uG3WZC/pubchart?oid=1932752526&format=interactive", sheets_gid="1161905146", sql_file="image-alt-stats.sql"